WebDevBren/simpatico-adaptation-engines/README.md

 Documentation
 ============

+The WAE workflow model and its usage is described [here](doc/wae-model.docx)

 The API exposes the Swagger documentation at the following endpoints
   - `<context-path>/apidocs`: The raw swagger 2 API definition
   - `<context-path>/swagger-ui.html`: The Swagger UI interface of the component